 It is important that you follow your doctor’s instructions about how much to give.

-Modified-release tablets (Lyrinel XL) should be swallowed with a glass of water, milk or juice.
-Your child should not chew the tablet, because this will change how it works.
+- Modified-release tablets should be swallowed whole with a glass of water, juice, or squash.
+Your child should not chew the tablet because this will change how it works.

 When should the medicine start working?

 It may take a few days (sometimes a week or more) for the medicine to help your child’s bladder symptoms.
 Continue to give the medicine as your doctor has told you to during this time.